flux-framework/flux-core/doc/man1/flux-job.rst

    Set exception type (default: cancel).

-Exceptions may be raised in bulk with ``flux job raiseall``, which requires a type (positional argument) and accepts the following options:
+Exceptions may be raised in bulk with :program:`flux job raiseall`, which requires a type (positional argument) and accepts the following options:

 .. program:: flux job raiseall